lawrencewoodman/techtinkering.com/content/articles/2019-12-18-hand-assembling-to-machine-code-on-the-commodore-vic-20.md

 150 n=val(z$):return
 ```

+To see how to save and load memory to disk or cassette have a look at our article: [Saving and Loading Memory on the VIC-20](/articles/saving-and-loading-memory-on-the-vic-20/).

 ## Video Demonstrating Hand Assembling to Machine Code

 You can see the machine code being hand assembled, entered and run in the following video: